Hot topics

 Despite its ARM Cortex-X3 prime core with a maximum clock rate of 3.0 GHz, four Cortex A715 performance cores (2.45 GHz), and four additional Cortex A510 efficiency cores (2.15 GHz), it roughly equals the performance of a Snapdragon 8 Gen 1 from Qualcomm.
 Demanding games like Genshin Impact are not quite playable on the highest graphic settings.
 Of course, the processor manufactured by Samsung in a 4-nm process is completely sufficient for everyday use.

 In terms of hardware, we should also mention the new temperature sensor in the Pro model.
 It is supposed to be enough to point the smartphone at the water for your tea, for example, to display the temperature precisely.
 Of course, we will also check that in the test.
 Both models support eSIM, Bluetooth 5.3, and now Wi-Fi 7 as well.
+The base Pixel 8a, however, is limited to Wi-Fi 6E, but it also supports eSIM.

-Google Pixel 8 vs. Google Pixel 8 Pro: Camera
+Google Pixel 8 vs. 8 Pro vs. 8a: Camera

 In the Pixel 8 Pro, we find a new main camera with 50 MP, and there is also a 48 MP shooter each for ultra-wide/macro and a telephoto zoom.
-The latter offers a 5x optical zoom as in the predecessor, as well as a "super resolution" zoom of up to 30x.
+The latter offers a 5x optical zoom as in the predecessor, as well as a "super-resolution" zoom of up to 30x.

 According to Google, the macro mode of the ultra-wide-angle sensor is noticeably better and the telezoom is significantly more sensitive to light.
 In the Pixel 8, there is a 12 MP ultra-wide-angle sensor in addition to the 50 MP main camera, which also functions as a macro shooter.